joshuawaheed/learning-php/README.md

-# Learning WordPress
+# Learning PHP

-This repo contains all the WordPress websites that I have learned to build from various courses.
+This repo contains all my PHP projects that I do for learning.